elysiajs/documentation/docs/eden/treaty/response.md

 :::

 ## Stream response
-Eden will will interpret a stream response from a generator function as `AsyncGenerator`
+Eden will will interpret a stream response as `AsyncGenerator` allowing us to use `for await` loop to consume the stream.

 ```typescript twoslash
 import { Elysia } from 'elysia'